Facico/Chinese-Vicuna/README.md

   - Training：A 2080Ti is sufficient.
 Since the data length is within 256, it takes about 9G of video memory.
     - 70w of data, 3 epochs, a 2080Ti about 200h
   - Inference：A 2080Ti is all you need。
+  - CPU Inference is also support! please go to see [`tools`](https://github.com/Facico/Chinese-Vicuna/blob/master/tools)